-- Requests can be made between three days and six weeks in advance.
+- Requests can be made up to six weeks in advance.

 - Meetings can only be scheduled during regular operating hours; no one in the group can enter before the library opens or leave after it closes.
 All events must end 15 minutes before the library closes.

-- Groups that routinely cancel or reschedule their events or violate library policy may be asked to pay a $55 refundable deposit or may have their room reservation privileges suspended or revoked.
+- Groups that routinely cancel or reschedule their events or violate library policy may have their room reservation privileges suspended or revoked.

 The library provides tables and chairs, lectern, presentation easel (no paper), projector, and screen at no charge.

 The library does not assist in setting up the room, but may offer help with the projector if qualified staff is available at the time of the event.
-Patrons wishing to test the projector ahead of time can schedule an appointment with the PR or Digital Services Coordinator after their application is approved.
+Patrons wishing to test the projector ahead of time can schedule an appointment with the library staff after their application is approved.

 Use/Care of Facilities